Founder & lead scientist

 I teach about the wisdom of nature, ethnobotany and ecology and have dedicated myself to conserving rare species and protecting wild places.
 I lead devotional journeys and ritual for those who seek deeper guidance from nature and their own ancestral roots.

-My ancestors came from across the sea and settled in California on Patwin/Suisuni and Coast Miwok territories in the early 1900's.
-Originally, my people came from the British Isles and Ireland and the mountains of Italy and Armenia.
+My ancestors came from across the sea and settled in California on unceded Patwin/Suisuni and Coast Miwok territories in the early 1900's.
+Originally, my people came from the British Isles and Ireland and the mountains of Northern Italy and Western Armenia.
 My family are farmers, gardeners, teachers, ministers, artists, laborers, scientists and conservationists.
-I have been exploring wild places and gardening alongside my elders since I was a small child and propagating native and medicinal plants professionally for over 20 years.
+I’ve been exploring wild places and growing plants alongside my elders since I was a small child and propagating native and medicinal plants professionally for over 20 years.
 I can't remember a time that I didn't have dirt under my fingernails.

 My expertise flows from many ways of knowing and from plant, spirit and human teachers alike.
-I like to say I've got a Master's in Science and a Mistress in Mystery!
-My teachings bridge these worlds, merging rigor and ethics with herbal wisdom and ancestral traditions.
+My teachings bridge the worlds of science and the sacred, merging rigor and ethics with herbal wisdom and ancestral traditions.
 I'm an expert in the indigenous flora of the San Francisco Bay Area and am currently a consulting scientist on endangered species recovery projects for the Mission blue butterfly and Bay checkerspot butterfly.
 I also speak, teach and write about entheogen conservation with a focus on Peyote and Sonoran Desert toad habitat protection.
-My current offerings include a plant medicine apprenticeship program, ritual Cannabis nature journeys, private ancestral healing sessions, mentoring and ceremonial services.
+My current offerings include a plant medicine apprenticeship program, ritual Cannabis nature journeys, ancestral healing sessions, mentoring and ceremonial services.

 I earned my Bachelor's degree in Anthropology at the University of California, Berkeley (1998) and a graduate degree in Restoration Ecology at the University of Washington (2003).
 In 2012, I was initiated into the Temple of Awakening Divinity, am an ordained Minister and hold a Doctorate of Divinity from the Universal Life Church.
 I've directed and produced award-winning documentary films on topics from spider monkey sexual behavior Out There (1998) to cultural appropriation and body modification An Urban Tribe (1997).
 Winner of the William Hammond Hall Award for Excellence in Horticulture and the Byron and Alice Lockwood Graduate Fellowship, I have had the honor to care for beautiful public lands and environmental preserves with the National Park Service, Smithsonian Tropical Research Institute, Golden Gate Park, The Nature Conservancy, San Francisco State University and the University of Washington's Center for Urban Horticulture.